ttasovac/tei-pynotator/README.md

 Started as a group exercise at the Python crash course during the DARIAH Summer School in Göttingen 2013.

-Original team members: Roman Bleier, Angelo Mario Del Grosso, Silke Jagodzinski, Ludovica Marinucci, Sinai Rusinek, Toma Tasovac, Alex Tsitos
+Original team members: Roman Bleier, Angelo Mario Del Grosso, Silke Jagodzinski, Ludovica Marinucci, Sinai Rusinek, Toma Tasovac, Alex Tsitos and Vania Virgili.

 This project is still in its very early stages and really no more than a proof of concept.